livebook-dev/livebook/docs/cluster_notebook.md

 ## The two approaches to call code from a running app

-In a Livebook notebook, there are two ways to call code from a running Phoenix app:
+In a notebook, there are two ways to call code from a running Phoenix app:

 - **Standalone runtime**: running specific pieces of code in the context of your Phoenix app via remote procedure calls
 - **Attached runtime**: running all code in the context of your Phoenix app